Mozart: Symphony 12 - 14

 Winds: none

-At the start of the second movement, I was afraid of another tick-tock accompaniment, but Mozart varies as the music goes.
-At first, the aforementioned tick-tock, but followed by an echo, imitative texture, and finally by a smoother syncopated underlay, one which eventually moves with the violin melody.
+At the start of the second movement, I was afraid of another tick-tock accompaniment, but Mozart varies the accompaniment as the music goes along.
+At first, the aforementioned tick-tock pattern merrily bounces underneath.
+That is followed by an echo, imitative texture, where finally the accompaniment becomes a smoother syncopated underlay, one which eventually has the strings move with the violin melody.

-There are no winds in this movement, which let me hear the string a little clearer.
+There are no winds in this movement either, which allows me hear the strings a little clearer.
 The 2nd violins and violas play similarly to the idea I mentioned in the first movement, where the strings may have simply played extremely short and light as they do here in the tick-tock background.

-Otherwise, a rather lightweight movement of no lack of charm.
+Otherwise, this is a rather lightweight movement with no lack of charm.

 Movement 3